-Infectious diseases and epidemics especially water-borne diseases such as cholera and diarrhoea, Respiratory Tract Infections (RTI), dengue, malaria and skin diseases which are endemic in the area have also been identified as priority problems of the district.
+Infectious diseases and epidemics especially water-borne diseases such as cholera and diarrhoea, Respiratory Tract Infections (RTI), dengue, malaria and skin diseases which are endemic in the area have been identified as problems in the district.
+Likewise, the threat of the H5N1 virus, also known as "Bird Flu", affecting poultry farms in Mansehra or Abbottabad can easily spread to Battagram.
+These can easily infect poultry in Battagram and badly effect the food and livelihood of the people.